Tips for Paying Your Taxes with Official Payments Corporation

 - If you would like a "Preminder" email for any future bills before they are mailed out to you, please call 252-399-2901 or click on "Email Notification" in the green column on the top left side of this screen for more details and to email information to us.
 Then you will be notified ahead of time instead of after the fact to be able to avoid late payments and possible interest and garnishments.

-- If you would like to schedule a reminder to pay a bill, you can log into the Official Payments website (www.officialpayments.com) and select "Schedule Reminders" from the menu and you will be notified to be able to avoid late payments and possible interest and garnishments.
+- If you would like to schedule a payment reminder, you can log into the Official Payments website (www.officialpayments.com) and select "Schedule Reminders" from the menu and you will be notified to be able to avoid late payments and possible interest and garnishments.
 Here is a preview of an example email reminder.